Manitoba Development Centre Class Action

 • What is this class action about?

-• Why is there a proposed settlement?
+• Why is there a settlement?

-By agreeing to the proposed settlement, the Representative Plaintiff, Class Members, and Manitoba avoid the costs and risks of a trial and delays in obtaining a judgment.
-In particular, if approved by the Court, the proposed settlement agreement will guarantee financial compensation for eligible Class Members who make a claim for compensation.
-Proceeding to trial without the settlement agreement leaves open the risk that the lawsuit will be unsuccessful, and no compensation will be available to any Class Member.
+By agreeing to the Settlement, the Representative Plaintiff, Class Members, and Manitoba avoid the costs and risks of a trial and delays in obtaining a judgment.
+In particular, the Settlement provides for financial compensation for eligible Class Members who make a claim for compensation.
+Proceeding to trial without the Settlement would have left open the risk that the lawsuit would be unsuccessful and no compensation would be available to any Class Member.
+In this case, the Settlement also means that Class Members will not be required to testify in court.

-• Who is included in the proposed settlement?
+• Who is included in the settlement?

-The proposed settlement includes all persons, who lived at MDC between July 1, 1951 and May 29, 2020, and were alive as of October 31, 2016.
+The Settlement includes all persons who lived at MDC between July 1, 1951 and May 29, 2020, and were alive as of October 31, 2016, and who have not opted out of the class action during the opt out period.
+These are the Class Members.

-• What does the proposed settlement provide?
+• What does the settlement provide?

-If approved, the settlement provides financial compensation for eligible Class Members who meet the requirements of the claims process by submitting a completed Claim Form and supporting documentation where required.
+The Settlement provides financial compensation for eligible Class Members who meet the requirements of the claims process by submitting a completed Claim Form and supporting documentation where required.

 As part of the settlement, Manitoba has also agreed to implement several reconciliation initiatives, including the following: